WHOIGit/ifcb_classifier/README.md

   -h, --help            show this help message and exit --type {bin,img}      File type to perform classification on.
 Defaults is "bin" --outdir OUTDIR       Default is "run-output/{RUN_ID}" --outfile OUTFILE     Name/pattern of the output classification file.
-If TYPE==bin, "{bin}" in OUTFILE will be replaced with
+                        If TYPE==bin, "{bin}" in OUTFILE will be replaced with the bin id on a per-bin basis.
-                        the bin id on a per-bin basis.
-A few output file formats are recognized: .csv, .mat, and .h5 (hdf).
+                        A few output file formats are recognized: .json .mat .h5 (hdf).
                         Default for TYPE==bin is "{bin}_class_v2.h5"; Default for TYPE==img is "img_results.csv".
   --filter IN|OUT [KEYWORD ...]
                         Explicitly include (IN) or exclude (OUT) bins or image-files by KEYWORDs.
                         KEYWORD may also be a text file containing KEYWORDs, line-deliminated.

 ```